Manager’s phone +61 (0) 429 535 833

 Waiting for Huey – casual cafe, 25 Seaside Boulevard, Mount Coolum

-Bao down – Draws on a mix of Asian influences, Cnr Suncoast Beach Drive and David Low Way, Mt Coolum
+Bao down – Easy walk.
+Draws on a mix of Asian influences, Cnr Suncoast Beach Drive and David Low Way, Mt Coolum

 Presto - In the local shopping Centre, basic pizza and pasta, Cnr Suncoast Beach Drive and David Low Way, Mt Coolum

 Things are very casual here.
 These local establishments tend on the cheap and cheerful side.
 They mostly serve good honest food, but if you want a romantic or fine dining experience then take a look at the ‘Eat far’ suggestions.
 Dinner restaurants sometimes close early – it can be hard to eat out after 8pm.
-Adapting to the local lifestyle will make your stay enjoyable.
-Early to bed then early to surf the next morning!
+Adapting to the local lifestyle will make your stay easier.
+Early to bed then early to the beach the next morning!

 Cock and Hen - 9km from SANDS BEACH HOUSE at Ocean Drive, Twin Waters